-There is significant ongoing uncertainty surrounding the course of the COVID-19 pandemic, including the possible implementation of new or additional restrictions on economic activity, the deployment of the vaccine, and the magnitude and duration of the continued disruption to economic activity and how this disruption will continue to impact demand for our products and services.
+There is significant ongoing uncertainty surrounding the course of the COVID-19 pandemic, including the possible implementation of new or additional restrictions on economic activity, effectiveness of the vaccines on COVID-19 and its variants, the magnitude and duration of the continued disruption to economic activity, particularly its impact on supply chain and the current human resource shortages, and how this disruption will continue to impact demand for our products and services.
 It is difficult to forecast specific performance targets or time frames while the effects of the COVID-19 pandemic continue to be felt.
 We are actively monitoring and responding to developments across our markets related to measures designed to stop the spread of COVID-19, including social, financial, legal, regulatory and governmental measures and the impact on our business, customers and employees.